rolandholik/BT-sphinx-docs/source/installation.rst

    $ sudo make install

-Now you should be ready to reboot your system.
+Reboot your system.
 After the reboot make sure to check if the TSEM kernel is installed and that the "tsem" is in the list of enabled :term:`LSM`\s:

 .. code-block:: console